emustafayev/iba_code_challange/README.md

 SenderServiceController
  - send/message/{messageContent}

- Authentication Service( not works : my computer frozen, cant finished)
+ Authentication Service( not works, cant finished)

  How it works
  --